jhrcook/tidygraph-oncotree/README.md

     #> [1] "NPC"    "HNMUCM" "PTH"    "HNSC"   "OHNCA"  "SACA"   "SBL"

-Therefore, we can tell that the JSON is a nest list of the nodes in the DAG.
+Therefore, we can tell that the JSON is a nested list of the nodes in the DAG.
 And all we need to do is implement a graph-traversing function to extract all of the information.
-Since it is nested, this suggests we will need a recursive formula.
+Since it is nested and we are building a graph, this strongly suggests we will need a recursive algorithm.

 ## Building the Tidygraph

-### Data needed for the Tidygraph
+### Data needed for the tidygraph

 To figure out what to do first, I often find it helpful to figure out what my output should look like.
-To make a Tidygraph, I will need an *edge list* and a *node list*.
+To make a `tidygraph`, I will need an *edge list* and a *node list*.
 The first is a two-column table with names “from” and “to” populated by names of the nodes where each row indicates an edge of the graph.
 The node list is optional and contains